 The most critical limitation of 2D, however, affected WTW and its philosophy of innovation and constant improvement.
 Because it took so long just to accurately convey design intent on drawings, there was little time left for exploring multiple die configurations or fine-tuning a workable design.
 WTW’s customers wanted high-quality dies but they weren’t willing to compromise on their delivery dates.
 In fact, while most were pushing for shorter and shorter lead times, many were also pushing the envelope in terms of die complexity.

-After researching design software, Niewiara realized that upgrading from 2D to solid modeling would address many of the frustrations WTW had with AutoCAD.
+After researching design software, Niewiara realized that upgrading from 2D to solid modeling would address many of the frustrations WTW had with its existing system.
 Solid models would permit far superior visualization of complex dies and make it possible to spot problems prior to production.
 Solid models could also be used to communicate with the shop floor, eliminating the need for so much detail in the drawings.